experimental posts

 Saturday, October 31st, 2009 by Kyle

-Orchestral // Jazz // Dark Ambient
+Orchestral // Jazz // Ambient

-Overtures creep towards you bearing ominous insight.
+Overtures creep toward you bearing ominous insight.
 A ravenous beast of symphonic scale lurks behind every measure; its teeth a menacing discord that devour your surroundings presence.
-Henryk Górecki could be leading The Cinematic Orchestra through such a place, yet the scourge of blaring horns and thunderous storms resemble unknown regions.
-This elegant, brooding ardor bleeds from The Netherlands as The Kilimanjaro Darkjazz Ensemble; a project originating with Jason Köhnen and Gideon Kiers to recreate scores for classic movies like Nosferatu and Metropolis.
+Henryk Górecki could be leading The Cinematic Orchestra through a dirge, yet the scourge of blaring horns and thunderous storms evoke nameless regions.
+This elegant, brooding ardor bleeds from The Netherlands as The Kilimanjaro Darkjazz Ensemble; a project originating with Jason Köhnen and Gideon Kiers to recreate scores for the classic films Nosferatu and Metropolis.
 Angelic offerings scarcely appear to cradle your stay, but whirlwind strings and industrial plight will have their say.
 Aching with beauty and purpose, Here Be Dragons is a story I do not want to unhold.

 Arrangements for Hallows’ eve.